 Until All Is Accomplished

 Jesus tells us here that he is not changing the Law.
-And, furthermore, that no part of the Law is subject to change as long as this creation exists.
+And, furthermore, no part of the Law is subject to change as long as this creation exists.
 Not even the most insignificant part of it will be changed.
 This passage can be challenging to Christians today since we do not keep much of the Law.
 But should we?

 I believe that Paul answers this question in Galatians 3:23-25.
 Here he says that we were under the custody of the Law until faith came.
 The Law was like a guardian who had custody over us until we came of age, or came to faith.
 And once that happened we were no longer under the Law.